Browse by Medical Category

 David William Rattner, MD, is chief of the Division of Gastrointestinal and General Surgery and a surgeon in the Digestive Healthcare Center at Massachusetts General Hospital.

 Dr. Rattner is co-founder of the Natural Orifice Surgery Committee for Assessment and Research (NOSCAR) and PI of the CIMIT Strategic Initiative on NOTES, a 2.1 million dollar 3 year grant.
 In addition the team has received multiple grants from NOSCAR.
 The laboratory effort has been extremely active in investigating the feasibility of NOTES and refining techniques and instrumentation that will be required to make this safe for human application.
-Current projects focus on device development, TEM Access for abdominal procedures and Trans-esophageal access for cardiac and thoracic applications.
+Current projects focus on device development, Trans-Anal Access for abdominal procedures, Endosopic Heller Myotomy(POEM) and new devices for treatment of gastroesophageal reflux.

 David Rattner, MD, Co-Chief of the Massachusetts General Hospital Digestive Healthcare Center describes how chronic heartburn can lead to other serious conditions, who is most at risk and how Barrett's esophagus and esophageal cancer can be diagnosed and treated.